-Now that we’ve answered the question what is back translation, and given you a brief back translation definition, let’s look at why a translations service, or client, might want to perform this extra proofing step.
+Let’s look at why a translations service, or client, might want to perform this extra proofing step.

 How Does Back Translation Work?

-This “reverse translation” procedure, while costly, offers clients an independent proof of a vital document that not only deals with the technical aspects of a given translation, but also delves into nuanced linguistic areas.
+This “reverse translation” procedure, while costly, offers clients an independent proof of a vital document.
+A document that not only deals with the technical aspects of a given translation, but also delves into nuanced linguistic areas.

-This whitepaper presents applicable ten tips that will help you navigate through the requirements of your translation projects and deliver a quality product that minimizes back translation efforts or requirements.
-Download it for free!Please Share!
+This whitepaper presents applicable ten tips that will help you navigate through the requirements of your time-sensitive translations and deliver a quality that your stakeholders will thank you for.
+Download it for free!